Wavechaser/NamiColor/README.md

 macOS - `~/Library/Application Support/Blackmagic Design/DaVinci Resolve/LUT/`

 Relaunch Resolve, apply `DCTL OFX` to a node, and load `NamiColor` in the `DCTL list` dropdown.

-Should be compatible with Resolve 17 Studio and later.

 ### Preparing Input Files